 The first 24 hours alcohol-free, also known as ‘day one,’ can be challenging, scary, and motivating all at once.
 Physically, you may experience acute withdrawal symptoms, which can occur within one week of quitting alcohol.
 These uncomfortable symptoms can include:

 Acute alcohol withdrawal symptoms can range from mild to severe, and the severe symptoms can be dangerous or even life-threatening.
-That’s why that initial physician consultation is so important.
+That’s why that initial physician consultation is so important, and with Monument, you can see a physician using your existing health insurance.
+Prices for visits are completely transparent and you’ll be told upfront what the cost will be based on your specific insurance.

 On the emotional side, many people experience a strong self of resolve in the first 24 hours.
 Thinking thoughts like “that was my last drink” is common, and the good news is – that truly can be the last time you drank.
 There can also be a mix of anxiety and excitement when anticipating the journey ahead.
 It’s completely normal to feel a wide range of symptoms and emotions at the start of 30 days without alcohol.
 Reaching out to a sobriety community or speaking with a specialized therapist can help you feel supported and encouraged as you begin this rewarding experience.